crowdata/crowdata/docs/source/index.rst

 Crowdsourcing the liberation of data trapped in documents!
 ==========================================================

-'CrowData' is a tool to collaborate on the verification or release of data that otherwise would be hard or impossible to get via automatic tools.
+``CrowData`` is a tool to collaborate on the verification or release of data that otherwise would be hard or impossible to get via automatic tools.

 When to use Crowdata?